Bargain Buys

-Bargain Buys is a chain of discount stores operating across the United Kingdom, a subsidiary of Poundstretcher.
-The chain was launched in 2013 by Chris Edwards Sr. and Chris Edwards Jr., to be a subsidiary of the single-price chain they founded, Poundworld.
-In 2015, TPG Capital purchased a majority stake in Poundworld and Bargain Buys.
-TPG Capital went into administration in 2018, with all Poundworld and Bargain Buys stores closed.
+Bargain Buys Trading Limited is a British variety store chain, and a subsidiary of Poundstretcher.
+The company is based in Kirby Muxloe, Leicester.

+The Bargain Buys name was first used in 2013 by Chris Edwards Sr. and Chris Edwards Jr., to be a subsidiary of the single-price chain they founded, Poundworld.
+In 2015, TPG Capital purchased a majority stake in Poundworld and Bargain Buys, the chain went into administration in 2018, with all locations closed.